 J.D.
 Student Financial Services (SFS) is available to support J.D. students on a range of financial matters.
 For information related to emergency medical or personal expenses, please see the links below.

-Harvard Law provides students with free access to a Care.com membership, subsidized in-home child and backup adult care, and subsidized backup care at child care centers.
+Harvard Law provides students with free access to a Care.com membership, which includes unlimited and free use of Care.com’s online database of caregivers and other household help, as well as subsidized in-home child and adult backup care, and subsidized backup care at child care centers.

 Academic Support Resources

 HLS students are eligible to work with Harvard’s Graduate Student Learning Support (GSLS).
 GSLS provides graduate students throughout the academic year with the opportunity to meet individually with a learning specialist for a consultation about academic concerns.
 The GSLS program is for students who want support in the following areas: